The Capizzi College

 Bronte, (da un dipinto di Alessandro Abate)

-The decoration stands up for the redundancy of ornaments and projecting plasters of various inspiration (baroque with Renaissance and classical elements).
-The picture on the altar dedicated to S. Caritosa painted by Alessandro Abate in 1919; in the canvas, low to the right, the artist has painted a suggestive view of Bronte and the Capizzi college at the feet of Etna.
+The interior decoration of the church stands out for the redundancy of friezes and projecting stuccos of various inspirations (baroque with Renaissance and classical elements).
+Above on the right, the altar of Santa Caritosa with the painting by the painter from Catania Alessandro Abate; at the bottom right of the painting, the artist painted a suggestive view of Bronte and the College at the foot of Etna.

 The 1787 clock